lunarphp/lunar/docs/src/upgrading.md

 - Update field types in `attribute_data` to the `Lunar` namespace.

-#### What this command won't do
+#### What this command will not do

 - Affect any custom tables that have been added outside the core packages.

 ---

-The intention of this is to provide a non destructive way to migrate the data, once the command has been run your `getcandy_` tables should remain in tact so you are free to check the data and remove them when ready.
+The intention of this is to provide a non-destructive way to migrate the data.
+Once the command has been run your `getcandy_` tables should remain in-tact, so you are free to check the data and remove when ready.